Skip to content

 Prompt optimizing with A/B testing: Make tiny tweaks to one system prompt at a time, and see how it compares to baseline.
 If most generated plans gets improved, then keep the new system prompt.
 Verify across multiple LLMs/reasoning models, that the new system prompt makes an improvement.
 Store the new system prompt in the repo.
 Find weaknesses that are common for the generated plans.
 Pick the earliest task in the pipeline that impact this weakness.
 Schedule this weakness for the next A/B test improvement iteration.

 Boost initial prompt: The initial prompt has the biggest impact on the generated plan, if it's bad then the final plan is bad.
 If it's well written, concise, there is a higher chance for a realistic/feasible plan.
-Currently I use AIs to write the initial prompt for me by first having a long conversation about the topic, and showing examples of other initial prompts that have worked well in the past.
+Using the current PlanExe MCP interface, and the initial prompts are of high quality, where the LLM looks at some reference prompts of what does a well formatted plan look like, and asks the user follow up questions to gather sufficient details.
+However when using the UI and users entering the prompt manually, the initial prompts are of low quality.
+Before MCP, I use AIs to write the initial prompt for me by first having a long conversation about the topic, and showing examples of other initial prompts that have worked well in the past.
 It may by a small tweak to the initial prompt and it yields a better plan.
 It may be an entire rewrite of the initial prompt.
 The user may have specified a vague prompt, or the user may not be domain expert, the prompt may be non-sense, or the prompt may be overly specific so PlanExe attends to the wrong things.
 Suggest changes to the initial prompt.
 This can be by picking a bigger budget, a different technology, a different set of levers, fixing typos.

 • User specifies a budget of 0..100 USD.
 Which is unrealistic, when the plan is to hire a team, and work on it for months.